What is DNA Paternity Tests

 Legal Admissibility In Courts

 Most laboratories provide a specialized legal DNA test for those who require their DNA test results to be used in court proceedings, which may incur additional fees.
-The chain of custody must be established before the test can be accepted as evidence of paternity.
+The chain of custody must be established before the test can be accepted as legal evidence of paternity.

 Who is required for paternity testing?